Team-GhostLand/GhostLand7/README.md

 * Disabled Health Buffering (incl. hunger, etc.), as it was breaking Apple Skin
 * Forced Crosshair Updates, otherwise Dynamic Crosshair would break

-### Entered structure display thingy
-* Accidentally tripped some structures, must clear them from the Known-list, or other players won't see them

 ### BetterStats
 * Accepted TOS